 - Sales people should be trained to listen carefully to the customer and address their specific needs.

 - Everyone in the company should be taught how to handle customer calls and take basic enquiries.

 - Make sure all staff understand how it will affect customers if they do not do their job properly.
 For example, production errors could delay a time-sensitive order.

 Lead by example and care for your employees

 - If you do not, you cannot expect them to care for your customers.

 Encourage staff to work together to meet customer needs

-- Avoid a 'blame culture' where people blame other employees to explain problems to customers.
+- Avoid a 'blame culture' where employees argue or blame one another in front of customers.

 - Ask employees for ideas on how your customer service could be improved.
 Reward good ideas.

 - Involving everyone in the business helps them to understand your aims and objectives, as does keeping them up to date with changing customer needs.